t4d-accelebrate-video-shorts/react-memo/README.md

 git clone https://github.com/t4d-accelebrate-video-shorts/react-memo.git
 ```

-> If `git` cannot be found on your system then please visit the Git website to install it: [https://git-scm.com](https://git-scm.com
+> If `git` cannot be found on your system then please visit the Git website to install it: [https://git-scm.com](https://git-scm.com)

-If you prefer to not use Git then then repository can be downloaded by clicking the following link on the code repositories GitHub site:
+If you prefer to not use Git then the repository can be downloaded by clicking the following link on the code repository's GitHub page:

 ![GitHub Download Archive Button](./images/git-download-button.png)

 Extract the downloaded archive file in the folder of your choice.

 **Step 3.** Open the `start` folder in the editor of your choice.
 We recommended [Visual Studio Code](http://code.visualstudio.com/).
 It works on Windows, macOS and Linux.
 It is open source and free.
+However, any editor can be used.
+It is recommended to use an editor with a built-in file tree, a built-in terminal window and support for React's JSX syntax.

 **Step 4.** Install the NPM packages for the project.
 From a terminal window within the `start` folder run the following command: